WARWICK HOUSE BLOG

 Running counter to the quirky wedding theme, traditional is coming back in a big way.
 While never really out of fashion, we saw departures from tradition such as outdoor weddings, finger food instead of sit-down meals and modern touches that split demonstrably from tradition.

-We mentioned at the beginning that the two camps of wedding can mix it up with the best of them and this is true here.
+We mentioned at the beginning that the two camps of a wedding can mix it up with the best of them and this is true here.
 We are finding more requests for a formal sit-down meal as part of a reception than posh burgers or buffet finger food this year.
 Other venues are reporting the same.

 We are also being asked more for uniformed waiting staff, masters of ceremony and other traditional touches.
 We predict traditional is going to be a big thing this year.